dylanwebbc/GolfPredictionModel/README.txt

     (names will be pasted in the form "last, first" and later automatically formatted to "first last") Run predictionModel from the golfpredictionmodel.py file
-    (arguments: name of the csv file of names, year, tournament ID)
+    (arguments: name of the csv file of names, year, tournament ID) Manually fill any missing values (marked by 0s) for betting odds in the prediction_rf.csv file Run golfgammapoisson.R